rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 - Would you expect a production code somewhere out there that validates user input using HKD pattern and actually uses `Maybe`?
 - Did reasonablypolymorphic confuse or simplify things by using `Maybe` in its example?

-Is this a case of an _abstraction blindfold_?

-In reasonablypolymorphic blog post `Maybe` is not just in the `validate` function.
+In that blog post `Maybe` is not just in the `validate` function.
 The post defines the whole `GValidate` boilerplate that assumes `Maybe`.

 Fortunately, the approach can be generalized to other `f` types.
 A meaningful validation would have a type

 ``` haskell